Finding the Right Culinary School: What to Do First

 Other popular culinary schools that will appear while you’re undergoing your search have city and state names attached to them.
 Many of these schools are small, private culinary institutions that operate with just one (or a handful) of schools unique to your area.

-Because they are not nationally-recognized names, it’s likely that only local restaurants will recognize them on your resume.
+Because they are not nationally-recognized names, only local restaurants will likely recognize them on your resume.
 This isn’t necessarily good or bad—it just means you’ll need to ensure the program is right for you before you sign up.
 Look for the degrees they offer, check out the staff members, talk to past students, and even ask local employers what they think of the program.

 One of the most popular ways to get a culinary education is to check out the programs at your local community college or public university.
-Almost every community college has a culinary program, baking program, and/or restaurant management program—all of which culminate in a two-year Associate degree program.
+Almost every community college has a culinary, baking, and/or restaurant management program—all of which culminate in a two-year Associate degree program.

 Where to Start Looking

 Online databases of culinary schools are the best place to start your search for a culinary program.
-Because you can search by location, you can find schools in your immediate area as well as ones that might offer online learning options.
+Because you can search by location, you can find schools in your immediate area and ones that might offer online learning options.

-Remember, though, that researching a list of potential schools is only the first step.
-To make the right decision for your future career, you’ll need to investigate each one to determine which culinary school fits your vision of tomorrow.
+Remember, researching a list of potential schools is only the first step.
+To make the right decision for your future career, you’ll need to investigate each to determine which culinary school fits your vision of tomorrow.